 A valuation allowance is provided for deferred income tax assets when, in our judgment, based upon currently available information and other factors, it is more likely than not that all or a portion of such deferred income tax assets will not be realized.
 The determination of the need for a valuation allowance is based on an on-going evaluation of current information including, among other things, historical operating results, estimates of future earnings in different taxing jurisdictions and the expected timing of the reversals of temporary differences.
 We believe the determination to record a valuation allowance to reduce a deferred income tax asset is a significant accounting estimate because it is based, among other things, on an estimate of future taxable income in the United States and certain other jurisdictions, which is susceptible to change and may or may not occur, and because the impact of adjusting a valuation allowance may be material.
 In determining when to release the valuation allowance established against our net deferred income tax assets, we consider all available evidence, both positive and negative.
-Consistent with our policy, and because of our history of operating losses, we do not currently recognize the benefit of all our deferred tax assets, including tax loss carry forwards, that may be used to offset future taxable income.
+Consistent with our policy, and because of our history of operating losses, we do not currently recognize the benefit of all of our deferred tax assets, including tax loss carry forwards, that may be used to offset future taxable income.
 We continually assess our ability to generate sufficient taxable income during future periods in which our deferred tax assets may be realized.
 If and when we believe it is more likely than not that we will recover our deferred tax assets, we will reverse the valuation allowance as an income tax benefit in our statements of operations.

 We account for our uncertain tax positions in accordance with U.S. GAAP.
-The purpose of this method is to clarify accounting for uncertain tax positions recognized.
 The U.S. GAAP method of accounting for uncertain tax positions utilizes a two-step approach to evaluate tax positions.
 Step one, recognition, requires evaluation of the tax position to determine if based solely on technical merits it is more likely than not to be sustained upon examination.
 Step two, measurement, is addressed only if a position is more likely than not to be sustained.
 In step two, the tax benefit is measured as the largest amount of benefit, determined on a cumulative probability basis, which is more likely than not to be realized upon ultimate settlement with tax authorities.
 If a position does not meet the more likely than not threshold for recognition in step one, no benefit is recorded until the first subsequent period in which the more likely than not standard is met, the issue is resolved with the taxing authority, or the statute of limitations expires.
 Positions previously recognized are derecognized when we subsequently determine the position no longer is more likely than not to be sustained.
 Evaluation of tax positions, their technical merits, and measurements using cumulative probability are highly subjective management estimates.
 Actual results could differ materially from these estimates.
-We include interest and penalties, if any, in income tax expense.
-During the years ended December 31, 2017, 2016 and 2015, income tax expense included interest and penalties of \$0, \$48 and \$0, respectively.

 On December 22, 2017, the President of the United States signed into law the Tax Cuts and Jobs Act (the "Act").
-The Act amends the Internal Revenue Code to reduce tax rates and modify policies, credits, and deductions for individuals and businesses.
-For businesses, the Act reduces the corporate federal tax rate from a maximum of 35% to a 21% rate.
-The rate reduction will be taking effect on January 1, 2018.
-Therefore, we applied the tax rate of 21% to the ending balance of federal deferred tax assets, but because we provided a full valuation allowance against our net deferred tax assets, no tax impact is recognized due to the tax rate change.
+The Act amended the Internal Revenue Code to reduce tax rates and modify policies, credits, and deductions for individuals and businesses.
+For businesses, the Act reduced the corporate federal tax rate from a maximum of 35% to a 21% rate effective on January 1, 2018.
+The tax rate of 21% was applied to the balances of our federal deferred tax assets and liabilities at December 31, 2018, but because we provided a full valuation allowance against our net deferred tax assets, no tax impact was recognized due to the federal tax rate change.